 Based on the harmonised technical conditions included in this ECC decision, coexistence with the FSS, the FS and RAS in the same band is feasible when considering assumed technical and operational characteristics for terrestrial MFCN and should be managed at national level.
 Additional national measures which do not impact LRTC are needed.

-CEPT developed a recommendation in order to assist administration to define how existing, planned and future earth stations can continue to operate or have the opportunity to be installed without significant impact on 5G.
-This address transmitting earth stations in the frequency band 42.5-43.5GHz and receiving earth stations in the frequency band 40.5-42.5GHz, for GSO and non-GSO satellite systems.
+CEPT develop[ing /ed] [a] ECC Recommendation [(21)XX] on “Guidelines to support the introduction of 5G while ensuring, in a proportionate way, the use of FSS receiving earth stations in the frequency band 40.5-42.5 GHz and the use of FSS transmitting earth stations in the frequency band 42.5-43.5GHz and the possibility for future deployment of these earth stations”

 In a number of CEPT countries, fixed point-to-point and point-to-multipoint links are in operation in the 40.5-43.5 GHz band.
 The band is also heavily used in many countries to deploy fixed point-to-point backhaul links for cellular networks and governmental usage.
 Coexistence issues between fixed links and MFCN in the 40.5-43.5 GHz frequency band will be managed at national level or through bilateral agreements for cross-border coordination and do not impact the harmonised technical conditions as defined in this Decision.
-In addition, for the coexistence with FS the conclusions from ECC Report 303: " Guidance to administrations for Coexistence between 5G and Fixed Links in the 26 GHz band ("Toolbox")" could be used appropriately on national basis.

-The protection of Radio Astronomy Service (RAS) observations in the 42.5-43.5 GHz band from in-band MFCN transmissions and from spurious emissions of MFCN in the band 40.5-42.5 GHz will require the implementation of suitable separation distances between RAS stations and MFCN transmitters on a case-by-case basis.
+The protection of Radio Astronomy Service (RAS) observations in the 42.5-43.5 GHz band from in-band MFCN transmissions and from unwanted emissions of MFCN in the band 40.5-42.5 GHz will require the implementation of suitable coordination zones around RAS stations on a case-by-case basis.

 A regular assessment of the evolution of MFCN system characteristics, including network deployments, in a timeline consistent with the 5 years review process of the Decision, or sooner if necessary, will provide additional confidence that these LRTC ensure adequate protection of other services, in particular space services